Marchex/marchex-chef-generator/README.md

 1. First, acquire the readonly.pem chef key from the Tools team and place it in ~/.chef/readonly.pem
 2. Run `./create_cookbook.rb` and follow the prompts, selecting environment/role cookbook and 'yes' when prompted to migrate an existing environment/role, then follow the prompts.

-# Refreshing a Delivery token
+# Manually Refreshing a Delivery token
 ```
 delivery token --ent marchex --user $USER --server delivery.marchex.com --verify
 ```